-The Estonian Genome Center is a research institute of the University of Tartu (EGCUT) with a population-based, prospective and longitudinal biobank the Estonian Biobank.
-The EGCUT maintains and manages the biobank by storing the samples of DNA, plasma and buffy coat, and periodically renewing and updating the health information.
-The biobank consists more than one million biological aliquots and health records from nearly 52,000 participants representing 5% of Estonia’s adult population.
-In addition to the well-described phenotypes, the Estonian Biobank has ~25,000 participants being genotyped with different Illumina microarrays, and nearly 100 human exomes and 100 full human genomes have been sequenced as of 1 April 2014.
+The Estonian Biobank (EstBB) is part of the Institute of Genomics of the University of Tartu, with a population-based, prospective and longitudinal biobank.
+The EstBB maintains and manages the biobank by storing the biological samples of participants – mainly DNA, plasma and buffy coat cells – and periodically renewing and updating the health information from relevant national registries.
+The biobank consists of more than two million biological aliquots and health records from about 200,000 participants representing about 20% of Estonia’s adult population.
+In addition to the well-described phenotypes, the Estonian Biobank has all 200,000 participants genotyped with Illumina GSA microarrays, and about 2500 human exomes and 2500 full human genomes have been sequenced as of 2020.

 One of the big tasks the Estonian Biobank currently has is to be a training center for the new establishing biobanks in Eastern Europe.
 The Estonian Biobank is a partner of a large European consortium BBMRI, which is aimed to prepare the construction of a pan-European Biobanking and Biomolecular Resources Research Infrastructure (BBMRI; www.bbmri.org) for biomedical and biological research in Europe and worldwide, building on existing infrastructures, resources and technologies, specifically complemented with innovative components, and properly embedded into European ethical, legal and societal frameworks.
 The goal for European healthcare and medical research is to benefit from this project, and ultimately, the health of the citizens of the European Union together with expanding and securing competitiveness of European research and industry in a global context, especially in the field of medicine and biology.